tomasdoh/bank/README.md

 ## Approach

-My main focus during this tech test was to focus on object-oriented design and clean code.
+During this tech test my main focus was on object-oriented design and clean code.
 I decided to use Node.js and to test-drive with Jasmine so that I could strengthen my knowledge of both.

 ## Testing